Sprained Ankle & Twisted Ankle: Recovery Time, Healing Stages, Swelling & Home Treatment

 What Happens When You Twist Your Ankle?

-Inside your ankle are strong bands of tissue called ligaments.
-Their job is to hold the bones together and keep the joint stable.
-When an ankle twist happens suddenly, these ligaments stretch too far.
-In mild cases, they are overstretched.
-In more serious cases, they partially or completely tear.
+When you twist your ankle, the joint moves beyond its normal range of motion.
+Inside your ankle are strong bands of tissue called ligaments that hold the bones together and keep the joint stable.
+When an ankle twist happens suddenly, these ligaments stretch too far, and in serious cases, they partially or completely tear.

 This is why an ankle twist injury often causes: